Croc, hippo and rhino spotting, elephant rides, canoe paddling, and jungle hikes. These are the ingredients in this account of a Chitwan visit.

 A culture house

 This international group of visitors were then taken for an early evening walk through the village, along the river on the edge of the national park, past a place called the Elephant Plate Farm, ending up in deck chairs with a beer to watch the sunset.
 The atmosphere was relaxed, the sunset was fine and I was satisfied with how the day had turned out.
-In the evening we boarded a pick-up and were driven to the Tharu Culture House for a couple of hours of folklore dances and songs.
+In the evening we boarded a pick-up and were driven to the Tharu Culture House.
+There we had a couple of hours of folklore dances and songs.
 Interesting.

 A walk on the river bank